-Expected profit on in-force business is the major driver of earnings and accounted for 92% of pre-tax earnings in 2020.
-The expected profit on in-force business of \$2,661 in 2020 was \$154 higher than 2019.
-The increase year-over-year is primarily a result of business growth in Capital and Risk Solutions and higher profitability in Ireland.
+Expected profit on in-force business is the major driver of earnings and accounted for 90% of pre-tax earnings in 2021.
+The expected profit on in-force business of \$2,869 in 2021 was \$208 higher than 2020.
+The increase year-over-year is primarily a result of higher market levels and business growth in Capital and Risk Solutions.